IBM/knative101/workshop/exercise-7/README.md

 ### Tekton Components Overview

 First, let's understand a few of the Tekton components we will be using in this exercise.
-A `Task` defines work that needs to be executed, and are made up of a series of `steps` that the task will execute sequentially.
+A `Task` defines work that needs to be executed, and is made up of a series of `steps` that will be executed sequentially.

 A `TaskRun` will run the `Task` that you defined.
 You can then view output from the `TaskRun`.